 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-Tulum, a former fishing village that has become one of the most popular places in the region.
+Tulum, a former fishing village that has become one of the most popular places in Mexico’s Riviera Maya.
 This photogenic town is a clear favorite among thousands of people who come here to enjoy its white sugary beaches, swim in turquoise waters and explore the ancient Mayan ruins.

 How far is Cancun from Tulum?

 Cancun is 81 miles (131 kilometers) from Tulum.

 Here are some of the distances depending on where you are in Cancun:

 - Downtown Cancun to Tulum – 81 miles (131 kilometers)

 - Cancun Airpot to Tulum – 73 miles (118 kilometers)

 - Cancun Hotel Zone to Tulum – 85 miles (137 kilometers)